ahdis/epr-integration-cara/docs/index.md

 # Primary system integration with CARA

+!!! note

+    29.3.2023: Release 5.0.0 on CARA INT: The EPR CARA integration version is newer then the production version, see [changelog](changelog.md) for differences.

 This documentation describes how the Integration Kit can be used to test the integration of a primary system with the [CARA](https://www.cara.ch/) integration system.